Docker on real-world examples

 Here are the steps and main points of creating a container:

-– At first, you will need a Dockerfile.
+1) At first, you will need a Dockerfile.
 It is a text file with a set of commands for performing the creation of a container.
-In our analogy let it be a cake recipe.
+Let it be a cake recipe in our case.
 It contains explanations of layers usage, such as libraries and so on.

-– A recipe and ingredients (your code, for example, or various settings) together compose a Docker imagethat was mentioned above.
-In our example, a Docker image is the dough, which can be used to bake many cakes (just imagine that the dough is limitless).
+2) A recipe and ingredients (your code, for example, or various settings) together compose a Docker image that was mentioned above.
+In our example, a Docker image is the dough, which can be used to bake a number of cakes (just imagine that your dough is limitless).

-– Then comes icing.
-It appears to be libraries that we implement for work.
+3) Then comes icing.
+It is libraries that we implement for work.
 The main difference from real life here is that you should put icing before baking.

-– Don’t forget about filling of course.
+4) Don’t forget about filling.
 It is the code you’ve written for your application.
-It is the main part of an app – without it you will get a dry and tasteless cake.
+It is the main part of an app as without it you will get a dry and tasteless cake.

 So, the preparation phase is over.
 Now it is time to bake.

-– In a few moments you will get your cake ready.
-The baked delicious cake is your Docker container.
+2)Your cake will be ready in a few minutes.
+The delicious baked cake is your Docker container.

-Of course, it takes time and efforts to create a container, but as a result you will get a tool for easier work with applications and a great possibility to develop them in isolation from the system in general.
+It takes time and effort to create a container, but as a result you will get a tool for easier work with applications and a great possibility to develop them in isolation from the system in general.